tbrowder/Holidays-US-Federal/README.md

 DESCRIPTION
 ===========

 **Holidays::US::Federal** is a module that provides information on the eleven official U.S. federal holidays as of 2023-03-08 according to data available online at [https://www.opm.gov/policy-data-oversight/pay-leave/federal-holidays/](https://www.opm.gov/policy-data-oversight/pay-leave/federal-holidays/).
 A description of the rules for traditional dates and when holidays are actually observed as paid holidays off for federal employees is also found on the site.
-All the data reflect current laws. in 5 US Code 6103.
+All the data reflect current laws in 5 US Code 6103.

-This module provides a routine which provides a hash of the holidays for a given year keyed by each holiday's `date` and `date-observed`.
+This module provides a routine which provides a hash of the holidays for a given year keyed by each holiday's `date`.
 Each key is a Raku `Date` and the key's value is a `class FedHoliday` object.
 The data are perpetual for any given year as long as 5 US Code 6103 stays unchanged.

 For this collection there should be no overlapping holidays.
 Each instance is one with two different date attributes: (1) the traditional `date` and (2) the `date-observed` which is the paid day-off for most federal government employees (as well as for many other employees in the US labor force).
 If the dates are identical, then that date is the one to use on a calendar.
 If they are different, then both should be used.